 LGBTQA Peer Network

 Interested in building your leadership skills?
 Want to help build connections for the LGBTQ community on campus?
 Would you like to learn more about helping other LGBTQ students?
 Become part of a peer support network!
-The LGBTQA Center has created this group with the purpose of providing a supportive network of students who can assist other students who may have difficulties on campus centering on LGBTQ concerns.
+The LGBTQA Center has created this group with the purpose of providing a supportive network of students assisting other students who may have difficulties on campus centering on LGBTQ concerns.
 There will be discussion of various resources and how students may help fellow students.
-The group also hopes to provide a supportive community network for those students involved in these trainings and to help create richer and more meaningful community connections among LGBTQ students at UVM.
-The peer network meets for six one hour meetings on Thursdays in the Allen House student lounge.
-Topics may include introduction to queer UVM, resources, empathy building, coming out and community, intersections of LGBTQ experiences, suicide, self-harm, relationship violence, substance abuse, helping others, finding connections, and/or other student interest topics.
+The group also hopes to provide a supportive community network for those students involved in these trainings and create richer, more meaningful connections among LGBTQ students at UVM.
+The peer network meets for six one hour meetings in the LGBTQA Center Student Lounge (Allen House 100).
+Topics may include an introduction to queer UVM, resources, empathy building, coming out and community, intersections of LGBTQ experiences, suicide, self-harm, relationship violence, substance abuse, helping others, finding connections, and/or other student interest topics.
 What are the important conversations for you on our campus and within our community?
-Contact email@example.com or stop by Allen House, room 206.
-I hope to see you there!
+Contact email@example.com or stop by.

 The student group LGBTQuiet is a safe space for the LGBTQ community to meet and talk about issues regarding their sexuality, gender identity, and life in general.
 This group is for people of all LGBTQ* identities and in different stages of the coming out process.
 The mission of LGBTQuiet is to let people know that they are not alone and they don't have to shout out their identity to the whole campus if they are not ready for that.
 It is still important to have a supportive community to go to discuss issues regarding sexuality and gender identity.
 Contact firstname.lastname@example.org for time and location.